 The inaugural meeting of the IAAO took place on 15 April 2008 at Goldsmiths’ Hall in London.
 However, its history is longer than this and dates back to 1992.
 In this year, the Association of European Assay Offices (AEAO) was established, essentially with the same aims as the current organization.

 We’ve recently branched out our market into providing business value appraisals as well.
 Primarily into local service industries, such as plumbers and locksmiths.
 We believe the value of these industries are rising, and over the next 5-10 years as the digital industries continue to rise, a lot of business owners will be looking to exist their service based businesses and sell them off to either private investors or large Fortune 500 companies.
-For example, we recently valued a company in Australia at over 5 million USD (royalflushsa.com.au).
+For example, we recently valued a company in Australia at over 5 million USD, found at royalflushplumbersadelaide.com.au.
+Follow them on Facebook to stay up-to-date.
 With our help and strategy, we expect this company to be valued at over 10 million USD by 2023.

 So by expanding our horizons and our reach, you can trust on the IAAO to help you with precious metal appraisal and business appraisals.
 Even better if you do both industries, such as a “cash for gold” store.
 Our team of experts are very quick at perusing financial data and looking at the logistics of the company.

 The formation of the AEAO was a response to significant scrutiny of hallmarking legislation by the European Union as it attempted to harmonize services to create a single market.
 Providing a liaison body for European legislation remains a core activity.
 However, with the spread of interest in hallmarking beyond Europe, especially in the Middle East, Indian Subcontinent and Far East, many requests were made by assay offices from these regions to join the AEAO.